-stack off means taking all the stack from an opponent.
-In other words, taking all of a player's stack in one move.
-If you went in against a player who has the same stack as you and you win the jackpot (and in turn, his stack), it will be said that you have de-stack ed that player.
-It can also be called a "knock-out" against your opponent.
-For example, you have AA and your opponent has KK on A-A-K-K-2, so chances are your opponent will make stack off.
+De-tacking means taking an opponent's entire stack.
+In other words, taking a player's entire stack in one move.
+If you are all in against a player who is evenly matched and you win the pot (and in turn, his stack), you are said to have de-tacked that player.
+We can also talk about disabling your opponent.
+For example, if you have AA and your opponent has KK on A-A-K-K-2, it is likely that your opponent will be destacked.

-As a general rule, in games of cash games in which money is played, we will more often talk about cellars, so if a player loses all his money, we will use the expression "he's been stripped" more often.
-The expression stack off will be used more often in tournaments in which you build an stack more than a mat.
-It's all a matter of convention, but you'll hear stack more often in tournaments and mats in cash games.
+As a general rule, in cash games where you are playing for money, you are more likely to talk about a flop, so if a player loses all his money, you are more likely to use the term de-tacker ("he got de-tacked").
+The term de-tacker will be used more often in tournaments where you are building a stack rather than a stack.
+It's all a matter of convention, but you'll hear stack in tournaments and stack in cash games more often.